jasiekmiko/aviary/aviary-api/README.md

 To use visit: http://localhost:8080/

 ### Deploying
-1. First, make sure aviary-angular has been built into its /dist folder.
-2. Set up a Google App Enginge Deployment (Tools -> Google Cloud Tools -> Deploy to App Engine)
+Set up a Google App Enginge Deployment (Tools -> Google Cloud Tools -> Deploy to App Engine)
    * As `Deployment:` select `Maven Build: aviary-api`
    * Log in to your google account and select the `aviary-130922` project